hashicorp/consul-template/README.md

 | `auth`            | The basic authentication username (and optional password), separated by a colon.
 There is no default value.
 | `consul`*         | The location of the Consul instance to query (may be an IP address or FQDN) with port.
 | `max-stale`       | The maximum staleness of a query.
 If specified, Consul will distribute work among all servers instead of just the leader.
 The default value is 1s.
-| `deduplicate`*    | Enable de-duplication of template rendering.
+| `deduplicate`     | Enable de-duplication of template rendering.
 If many instances of consul-template render the same template this reduces the load on Consul.
+Please see the "De-Duplication Mode" section in caveats for more information.
 | `ssl`             | Use HTTPS while talking to Consul.
 Requires the Consul server to be configured to serve secure connections.
 The default value is false.
 | `ssl-verify`      | Verify certificates when connecting via SSL.
 This requires the use of `-ssl`.
 The default value is true.
 | `ssl-cert`        | Path to an SSL client certificate to use to authenticate to the consul server.
 Useful if the consul server "verify_incoming" option is set.